Doctor Poison: Golden Age

-Doctor Poison first appeared as the chief of the poison division for a Nazi spy band who had planned to contaminate the United States Army's water with "Reverso", a drug that compels whoever takes it to "do the exact opposite of what they are told".
-She disguised her sex by wearing a bulky hooded costume and a mask.
-Doctor Poison's underlings captured Steve Trevor and brought him to their base in America where he was questioned by Doctor Poison.
+Princess Maru comes from Imperial Japan.
+She first appeared as the chief of the poison division for a Nazi spy band who had planned to contaminate the United States Army's water with "Reverso", a drug that compels whoever takes it to "do the exact opposite of what they are told".
+She disguised her sex by wearing a bulky hooded costume and a mask where she took on the name of Doctor Poison.
+Her underlings captured Steve Trevor and brought him to their base in America where he was questioned by Doctor Poison.
 Wonder Woman, disguised as a nurse, aided Steve Trevor but was forced to flee the scene after a lengthy battle.
 Meanwhile, the Reverso drug was successful in turning thousands of American soldiers against their superiors.
 Wonder Woman recruited Etta Candy to help her create a diversion for Doctor Poison's troops, which led to the defeat of the villain.
 When Wonder Woman pulled her disguise off, she discovered Doctor Poison to be Maru, a Japanese princess.
 Maru made one more attempt to defeat the amazon, but was tackled by Etta Candy and coerced into giving up the antidote.
 She was later taken into police custody.

 Later, Princess Maru escaped imprisonment and disguised herself as Mei Sing, a "princess" who worked in a Chinese nightclub.
-She once again captured Steve Trevor, who couldn't see through her disguise.
+She once again captured Steve Trevor, who could not see through her disguise.
 This led to another encounter with Wonder Woman, whom Maru defeated with an anesthetic gas grenade.
 Maru had been perfecting a green gas which would clog the carburetors of the US planes.
 This plan was foiled once again by Wonder Woman.

 Instead of placing Maru back in prison, Wonder Woman sentenced her to Transformation Island, the Amazon penal colony where many female criminals were sent to reform.
 Although the majority of inmates have reformed with loving submission, Maru and seven other women refused to change their ways.
-The Saturnian slaver Eviless banded these rebellious super-villains together under the name Villainy Inc. Maru returned to her Doctor Poison disguise and tricked Queen Hippolyta into believing men had invaded Paradise Island.
+Eviless banded these rebellious super-villains together under the name Villainy Inc. Maru returned to her Doctor Poison disguise and tricked Queen Hippolyta into believing men had invaded Paradise Island.
 The villains were able to capture Hippolyta's girdle, which they used to defeat Wonder Woman.
 Doctor Poison then joined Eviless, Blue Snowman, and Cheetah on a boat with the captive Wonder Woman, plotting to imprison the Amazon on Transformation Island for revenge.
 Wonder Woman attempted to escape by turning over the boat, but the four members of Villainy Inc. defeated her once again.
 After traveling to Transformation Island, Eviless tortured Wonder Woman until the reformed criminal Irene led a mutiny against Villainy Inc. In the ensuing chaos, Wonder Woman and Hippolyta broke free of their chains and managed to defeat Doctor Poison and her three companions.